-A hospital is liable for violating the US Emergency Medical Treatment and Active Labor Act (EMTALA) if the patient can show that the screening he or she received in the E.R. was not appropriate, that is, not the the standard same as screening that the hospital regularly provides to other patients presenting substantially similar signs and symptoms.
+A hospital is liable for violating the US Emergency Medical Treatment and Active Labor Act (EMTALA) if the patient can show that the screening he or she received in the E.R. was not appropriate, that is, not the same as the standard screening that the hospital regularly provides to other patients presenting with substantially similar signs and symptoms.